wernerbullfrog/js-fundamentals-P1/README.md

 ### Exercise 8

 Write a program that will output the sum of all of the multiples of four between 0 and 5000

-The number you should see in the console is 3127500

 ### Exercise 9